CSC-3380-Spring-2025/Team-3/README.md

 # About Our Software

 Hello!
 Our project aims to combine a website aimed at playing games and allowing developers to upload games to launch their gaming careers.
 The website itself will operate with a login/ user profile based system, using HTML, CSS, and JavaScript to design our specific needs.
-From there we are using ______.
+From there we are using a stack consisting of Next.js for our front-end framework, Node.js and Express for our back-end API, MongoDB for our database, and JSON Web Tokens for secure authentication.

 ## Platforms Tested on
 - Windows